 After much negotiating, the land and all structures at the station, except the lighthouse and fog signal building, were transferred to the town of Notre-Dame-des-Sept-Douleurs in 1983.
 Green Island Lighthouse Corporation was established in 1996 to manage the site and now runs a bed and breakfast and small museum at the station.

 The confluence of the Saguenay River and the St. Lawrence stirs up krill and fish, creating a popular feeding ground for blue whales, belugas, and pilot whales, which can often be see with the naked eye from the top of Île Verte Lighthouse.
-This is just one of many perks that await guests, who spends the night at Les Maisons du Phare de L’île Verte.
+This is just one of many perks that await guests, who spend the night at Les Maisons du Phare de L’île Verte.

 Keepers: Charles Hembleton (1809 - 1827), Robert Noel Lindsay (1827 - 1867), Gilbert Lindsay (1867 - 1888), Irenee Lindsay (1888 - 1927), Joseph-Alfred Lindsay (1927 - 1964), Armand Lafrance (1964 - 1972).